A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Introduction

-As we said before, any domain in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ is a super-Arrovian domain. \textcite{FISHBURNP.C1997Sadw} and \textcite{DASGUPTAS1999Otso} work on finding super-Arrovian domains of minimal cardinality.
-In particular, \textcite{FISHBURNP.C1997Sadw} characterize super-Arrovian domains in the context of domains that do not escape Arrow's theorem.
-However, we did not use their characterization to show that the domains in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ are super-Arrovian.
+The authors of \cite{DASGUPTAS1999Otso,FISHBURNP.C1997Sadw} work on finding super-Arrovian domains of minimal cardinality.
+In particular, \cite{FISHBURNP.C1997Sadw} characterizes super-Arrovian domains in the context of domains that do not escape Arrow's theorem.
+However, we did not use this characterization to show that the domains in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ are super-Arrovian.
 Also, some of the domains that appear in \cite{DASGUPTAS1999Otso,FISHBURNP.C1997Sadw} are very similar in spirit to the domains in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ or belong to this class.
 We will be more specific about this in Section \ref{sec:generalization}.

-Previously, we said that if there are at least three voters, any domain in $\mathcal{D}^{\text{PT}}\cap\mathcal{D}^{\text{DT}}$ violates the value-restriction condition.
-Value-restriced preferences play an important role in social choice: they are extended into a probabilistic framework \cite{Regenwetter1998} and into the \emph{net value-restricted} preferences \cite{Feld1986, Gaertner1978}.
-Moreover, Regenwetter et al. \cite{Regenwetter2003} show that value-restricted preferences in an electoral framework do not fit the empirical data, but net value-restricted preferences do.
-Hence, it is reasonable to suppose a violation of value-restriction.
-Finally, our proof of Lemma \ref{lem:contagioLemma} in Section \ref{sec:generalization} is similar in spirit to the \say{local approach} started by \cite{KalaiMullerSatterthwaite} (see \cite{LEBRETON2011191} for more on this approach).
+Lastly, as we said before, our motivation to use the word \say{diversity} in the name of $\mathcal{D}^{\text{DT}}\cap \mathcal{D}^{\text{PT}}$ comes from fact that, when there are at least three voters, its definition implies the violation of the value-restriction condition.
+The concept of diversity has also been explicitly used in works dealing with the \emph{single-profile model} (i.e. domains with only one profile), e.g. \cite{FeldmanSerrano2008}, instead of the more traditional multiple-profiles model that we use.